datenlord/blue-crc/README.md

 - Complete CRC Configuration: The IP supports complete CRC configuration parameters including polynomial, initVal(the initial CRC value), finalXor(the result is xor’d with this value if desired), reflectData(if True, reverse the input bit order), reflectRemainder(if True, reverse the result bit order).
 - Standard Interface: The input interface supports AxiStream protocol whose data width is parameterized.
 And the outputCRC result is guarded by the basic handshake protocol.
-- Parallel: The IP is able to process multiple bytes at the same time.
+- Parallel: The IP is designed to process multi-byte input at the same cycle.
-- Fully Pipelined: The IP receives takes in one AxiStream frame every cycle.
+- Fully Pipelined: The IP takes in one AxiStream frame every cycle.
-- High Throughput: The IP configured with 256-bit input and 32-bit CRC output can runs at 500MHz on Xilinx vu9p FPGA.
+- High Throughput: The IP configured with 256-bit input and 32-bit CRC output can runs at 500MHz on Xilinx xcvu9p FPGA.

 # Theory of Operation